MI-AFP/tutorials/tutorials/04_types-errors.md

 ## Evaluation

-First, we briefly get back to laziness in Haskell as mentioned in the previous lesson.
-Because it is also related to lazy/strict types which will be discussed in this lesson.
+First, we briefly get back to laziness in Haskell as mentioned in the previous lesson, because it is also related to lazy/strict types which will be discussed in this lesson.

 ### List comprehensions

-Creation of lists by using the constructor or better with syntactic sugar is pretty simple but there are two more interesting ways for that.
-First is used basically for basic ranges and is called "dot dot notation.
-It is not a surprise at all and you have seen it already.
+Creation of lists using a constructor (or its syntactic sugar) is pretty straightforward, but there are two more interesting ways for that.
+First is used basically for basic ranges and it is called "dot dot notation".
+You have seen it already.
 It works with types that are instances of type class `Enum` (you can check within GHCi by `:info Enum`.
-You can specify start, step and end of the range (inclusive), but you need to be careful with floats and doubles because of their precision - error cumulatively grows.
+You can specify start, step and end of the range (inclusive), but you need to be careful with floats and doubles because of their precision - the error cumulatively grows.

 ```
 Prelude> [1..10]